What is 5G Technology?

 In fact, analyst firm Ovum forecasts more than 1.3 billion 5G connections by 2023.

-For more on security and 5G, WWT Solutions Architect Abdel Filali El Garch provides an in depth explanation.
+For more on security and 5G technology, WWT Solutions Architect Abdel Filali El Garch provides an in depth explanation.

 No doubt, 5G will require massive capital expenditures.
 To justify these investments, operators will need to deliver differentiated services to end customers in order to monetize the infrastructure.